-Twice a year, in early September and in early January, we invite interested applicants who have not worked as professional guides before to attend a Guide Evaluation Event.
+Twice a year, we invite interested applicants who have not worked as professional guides before to attend a Guide Evaluation Event.
+These events take place in early September and in early January, and we send invites to each one about a month prior.
 Our Guide Eval will offer potential new hires an opportunity to learn who we are, what we value, and for us to get to know you in an informal and active setting.
 Applications for beginning guides are accepted at any time, but responses will come as invitations to the next Guide Eval about a month in advance of the next scheduled event.

 What does a guide do?

 AOA prides itself on having the best guide staff.
 AOA specializes in providing a superior guest experience from the initial contact and the hotel pick-up to the on-trail meals and equipment condition.
 As a guide you will be responsible for leading tours, servicing equipment and ensuring guest safety and comfort.
 With training – your understanding of the natural highlights of the regions we operate in will be second to none.
 Your ability to transfer your knowledge efficiently and enthusiastically will underscore for our guests the natural wonders and beauty of the Southwest.

 - First Aid and CPR certification

 - Wilderness First Responder or EMT certification a plus